rust-lang/book/src/ch17-02-trait-objects.md

 ### Object Safety Is Required for Trait Objects

-You can only make *object-safe* traits into trait objects.
+You can only make *object safe* traits into trait objects.
 Some complex rules govern all the properties that make a trait object safe, but in practice, only two rules are relevant.
 A trait is object safe if all the methods defined in the trait have the following properties: